 - Include micronutrients

 One of the best lawn care practices is frequent lawn mowing.
 Now, when your grass is going to seed, is no different and maybe even more important.

+Adjust your mowing height.
 When you mow the seed heads off, the grass will begin to grow a harder, woodier stalk.
-This texture is noticeable particularly when walking barefoot.
-As you continue to mow, your lawn mower blade will begin to dull much faster.
+This texture is noticeable, particularly when walking barefoot.
+As you continue to mow, your lawnmower blades will begin to dull much faster.
 So have a sharp backup blade ready to prevent ripping the grass blades – which will also help prevent lawn disease and fungus like brown patch.

 Secondly, as previously mentioned, feed your lawn.
 A well-rounded nitrogen fertilizer like Carbon Phix is a great option as it contains 20% nitrogen, 12% potash, and 5% humic acid.
 You can also replenish a lot of micronutrients with Green Balance, and begin to prepare your lawn for the summer stresses with Summer Survival.

 Your lawn going to seed (or stemming) is a natural process.
-You should mow frequently, ensuring your mower blade is sharp as woody stalks will begin to regrow.
-This time of year, in the spring, cool season grasses will use up a lot of energy producing seedheads, so make sure you feed your lawn a well balanced fertilizer now.
+You should mow frequently, adjust your mowing height, and ensure your mower blades are sharp as woody stalks will begin to regrow.
+This time of year, in the spring, cool-season grasses will use up a lot of energy-producing seedheads, so make sure you feed your lawn a well-balanced fertilizer now.